stevegrunwell/building-for-php-cli/slides.md

 Note:

 Modern frameworks keep most app code out of the web root, but if you're writing commands that will live under the web root **be sure that they can't be executed by a web request!**

+Exit code doesn't really matter here, you just don't want it to run.

 ----